NeoGeographyToolkit/StereoPipeline/docs/tools/point2las.rst

     than this, if positive (measured in meters) will be removed from the cloud.
     Takes precedence over the above options.

+--save-intensity-from-image <filename>
+    Save the intensity of each triangulated point, as borrowed from the aligned left image specified via this option, in the ``W`` field of the LAS file, in double precision.
+This bumps the LAS file version from 1.2 to 1.4.

 --save-triangulation-error
     Save the triangulation error (:numref:`triangulation_error`) from the input point cloud as the ``TextureU`` field in the LAS file, in double precision.
     Take into account the outlier filtering.
 This bumps the LAS file version from 1.2 to 1.4.

---save-intensity-from-image <filename>
+--save-stddev
-    Save the intensity of each triangulated point, as borrowed from the aligned left image specified via this option, in the ``W`` field of the LAS file, in double precision.
+    Save the standard deviations of the horizontal and vertical components of uncertainty (:numref:`error_propagation`) from the ASP point cloud file to the ``TextureV`` and ``TextureW`` fields in the LAS file, in double precision.
 This bumps the LAS file version from 1.2 to 1.4.

 --num-samples-for-outlier-estimation <integer (default: 1000000)>
     Approximate number of samples to pick from the input cloud to find the outlier cutoff based on triangulation error.